Danny Hodge: Professional wrestling career

-Trained by Leroy McGuirk and Ed "Strangler" Lewis, Hodge made his debut as a professional wrestler in October 1959.
+Trained by Leroy McGuirk and Ed "Strangler" Lewis, Hodge made his debut as a professional wrestler on October 9, 1959.
 Hodge's first major feud was with National Wrestling Alliance Junior Heavyweight Champion Angelo Savoldi.
-Hodge's rivalry with Savoldi led to a bizarre event.
 Hodge's father entered the ring during a boxing match on May 27, 1960, between Hodge and Savoldi, and stabbed Savoldi with a penknife.
 Savoldi required 70 stitches at a local hospital, while Hodge's father was arrested.
 On July 22, 1960, Hodge defeated Savoldi for the NWA World Junior Heavyweight Championship at the Stockyards Coliseum in Oklahoma City.
 Hodge became McGuirk's principal headliner, and by 1962, Hodge was making upwards of $80,000 a year.

 Hodge was a perennial NWA World Junior Heavyweight Champion, holding the title eight times for a total of over ten years, longer than anyone else.
 After holding the title for over four years, he eventually dropped the title to longtime rival Hiro Matsuda.
 Six months later, he defeated Matsuda to regain the title.
 He held the belt for several months until he lost it to Lorenzo Parente; they both continuously lost and regained the title in the span of a year during their feud.
 After Parente lost the belt to Hodge again, Hodge held the belt for another four months until eventually losing it to Sputnik Monroe on July 13, 1970.
-Once again regaining the title a few months later, Hodge found himself as an ex-champion again when he eventually faced "Nature Boy" Roger Kirby.
+Once again regaining the title a few months later, Hodge found himself as an ex-champion again when he eventually faced Roger Kirby.
 He was separated from the title until he defeated Dr. X, who was holding the title, and Hodge held his title once again for two more years before being upset by Ken Mantell on December 19, 1973.
-Mantell eventually lost the title to Hiro Matsuda, Hodge's rival.
-Matsuda eventually faced Hodge again and lost, where Hodge defeated him for the championship on March 2, 1976.
+Mantell eventually lost the title to Hiro Matsuda, Hodge's rival; Hodge defeated him for the championship on March 2, 1976.